-Also with regard to medium term financial planning, core funding received from Central Government has entered into a new era of uncertainty and year on year fluctuation on a permanent basis and into the foreseeable future.
+Also with regard to medium term financial planning, core funding received from Central Government is now inherently uncertain containing year to year fluctuations.
 This clearly has a detrimental impact on our ability to accurately forecast the totality of the budget pressures facing the Council.
-As a result the MTFS, a key document which sets us on a course to achieve a balanced budget, contains assumptions and estimates in respect of a number of high value income and funding streams.
+As a result the MTFS, a key document which sets us on a course to achieve a balanced budget, contains key assumptions and estimates in respect of a number of high value income and funding streams.
 The next Government Comprehensive Spending Review is on the horizon with further funding reductions already reported, however, in the absence of any supporting detail the Council has not been able to assess its impact accurately.
 In the event that further funding reductions are published, but not already included in the current estimates and therefore not budgeted for, then the General Reserve will be called upon to protect the Council from having to make immediate and reactionary changes to its service provision in order to deliver a balanced budget.
 The ability to call on reserves in this way enables due consideration to be applied to decision making so the Council is able to achieve a reduction in costs whilst mitigating risk to the delivery of front line services.

 With regard to reserves set aside for a specific purpose, there is an opportunity for the Authority to make prudent additional reserves to protect itself by covering immediate fluctuations in funding, such as the possible significant reduction in the commercial tax base in the borough, the BRR collection fund deficit and exposure to VAT liabilities both of which can occur in year with little notice.
-To this end, transfers have been made to the Business Rates Retention Reserve in the sum of £1.139m.
+To this end earmarked reserves are maintained.

-After taking into account all of the above, the General Fund Balances as at 31 March 2014 stands at £4.092m.
+After taking into account all of the above, the General Fund Balances as at 31 March 2015 stands at £3.449m.
 This is reflected in the Movement in Reserves Statement.